Henry W. Collier

-Henry Watkins Collier (January 17, 1801 – August 28, 1855 in Bailey Springs, Alabama) was the 14th Governor of the U.S. state of Alabama from 1849 to 1853.
+Henry Watkins Collier (January 17, 1801 – August 28, 1855) was the 14th Governor of the U.S. state of Alabama from 1849 to 1853.
+He sat on the Alabama Supreme Court for 18 years, of which 12 were as chief justice.

+Early life

 He was born in Lunenburg County, Virginia, son of James Collier and Elizabeth Bouldin.
-Collier arrived in Tuscaloosa, Alabama from South Carolina in 1823.
-He sat on the Alabama Supreme Court for 18 years, of which 12 were as chief justice.
-He married Mary Ann Williams Battle.
-His only son, a doctor, died of cholera as a young man.
+Collier arrived in Tuscaloosa, Alabama, from South Carolina in 1823.

+Career

 He was a staunch believer in slavery and states' rights who was intolerant of abolition discussions.
 He was a friend of Dorothea Dix and promoted education, care of the mentally ill, and prison reform in Alabama.
 The family was closely allied with those of Rufus King (one daughter marrying his nephew, the other marrying Prof. Geo.
 Benagh of Tuscaloosa) and Gov. Clay.
 Following his term as governor, Collier was offered a seat in the United States Senate but declined and retired.
-He died in Bailey Springs, AL, of gastroenteritis.

 While governor of Alabama, Collier had managed to offend a group of visiting chargés d'affaires from France, representing business interests in the port of Mobile.
 Collier rebuffed numerous invitations they made to him, leading them to criticize him publicly.
-Their criticisms were reported in the newspapers of the Alabama Reporter and the Advertiser and State Gazette based out of Montgomery.
+Their criticisms were reported in the newspapers of the Alabama Reporter and the Advertiser and State Gazette based in Montgomery.
 In response, Collier invited the French chargés d'affaires to the governor's mansion in Montgomery.
 However, the meeting proved a disaster.

-The French chargés d'affaires all left feeling "greatly offended."
+The French chargés d'affaires all left feeling "greatly offended".
 Collier later said, "the French are unmanly and frivolous, their morals are universally profligate", and he did not care if he offended them.
 The French diplomats responded by cultivating a relationship with Alabama politician James Shields, who they believed would better serve their interests.
-Shields proved friendlier to the French diplomats, frequently having them to his "parlor" as guests and "showing them off."
+Shields proved friendlier to the French diplomats, frequently having them to his "parlor" as guests and "showing them off".
 In the 1851 Alabama gubernatorial election, Shields had the public backing of France's diplomatic representatives and the French expatriate business community in Mobile.